nextcloud/documentation/admin_manual/enterprise_server_branding/enterprise_server_branding.rst

    :alt: ownBrander wizard with instructions, upload buttons for your custom
     branded images, and example screenshots

+.. note:: If you see errors when you upload SVG files, such as "Incorrect extension.File type image/svg+xml is not correct", "This SVG is invalid", or "Error uploading file: Incorrect size", try opening the file in `Inkscape <https://inkscape.org/en/>` and then upload your SVG image again.

 The wizard has two sections.
 The first section contains all the required
 elements: logos and other artwork, colors, naming, and your enterprise URL.
 The Suggested section contains optional items such as additional logo placements